Multiple Sclerosis (MS)

 Other common early symptoms of MS include slight stiffness or unusual fatigability of a limb, minor gait disturbances, vertigo, and mild affective disturbances; all usually indicate scattered CNS involvement and may be subtle.
 Most patients with MS have difficulty with bladder control (eg, frequency, urgency, hesitancy, incontinence, retention).
 Fatigue is common.
 Excess heat (eg, warm weather, a hot bath, fever) may temporarily exacerbate symptoms and signs (Uhthoff phenomenon).

-Mild cognitive symptoms are common.
+Cognitive symptoms are common.
 Apathy, poor judgment, or inattention may occur.
-Affective disturbances, including emotional lability, euphoria, or, most commonly, depression, are common.
+Affective disturbances are common and may include depression (most frequent), emotional lability, or euphoria.
 Depression may be reactive or partly due to cerebral lesions of MS. A few patients have seizures.

 Cranial nerves